El Tatio: Controversy

 On 8 September 2009, an older well in El Tatio that was being reused blew out, generating a 60 m high steam fountain that was not plugged until 4 October.
 The operator of the geothermal project restricted access to the blow-out vent and stated through the technical manager of the El Tatio geothermal project that the blowout was neither a threat to the springs nor to tourists visiting El Tatio, and the Empresa Nacional de Geotermia company that operates it denied any responsibility for the incident.

-The project had earlier been opposed by the local Atacameño population, owing to concerns about environmental damage and the religious importance of water in the region.
+The project had earlier been opposed by the local Atacameño population, owing to concerns about environmental damage and the religious importance of water and El Tatio in the region.
 Before the incident, an issue of the English-language newspaper The Economist had called attention to the adverse consequences of geothermal power extraction; the incident triggered a major controversy over geothermal power, with ramifications beyond Chile.
-The controversy gained widespread national and international attention and involved public demonstrations against the project, such as the march of two women to the capital Santiago to defend the geothermal field.
+The controversy gained widespread national and international attention, leading to the Chilean government shutting down geothermal exploration at El Tatio and drawing attention to the drawbacks of geothermal power generation.
+There were public demonstrations against the project, such as the march of two women to the capital Santiago to defend the geothermal field.
 The environmental authorities of Antofagasta subsequently suspended the El Tatio geothermal project, and the Geotérmica del Norte company responsible for the project received strong criticism and was targeted by legal action.
 Both the Ministers of Mining and Energy cautioned against stigmatizing geothermal energy, however, and some local authorities disagreed with the rejection.
 The director of the National Geology and Mining Service (SERNAGEOMIN) stated that the company had no plans to handle such a situation.
 The Geotérmica del Norte company was fined 100 UTM (a Chilean unit of account for fines and sanctions) for violating mitigation plans, a fine upheld in 2011 by the Court of Appeals in Santiago.
 Legal cases related to the Tatio field went as far as the Inter-American Court of Human Rights.

 Industry-community disputes have occurred before in northern Chile, typically tied to conflicts about the use of water, which was in large part privatized during the Pinochet era; during the Tatio controversy, power generation and relations between the Chilean government and native communities also gained prominence among the disputed issues.
 An important factor in the Tatio controversy is the role of the tourism industry, which viewed the geothermal project as a threat; this kind of industry-industry conflict was unusual.
 Geothermal projects in New Zealand and the United States have resulted in the extinction of geysers.
-While the incident ultimately did not result in lasting changes to the El Tatio geysers, the widespread media attention did create adverse publicity and social opposition against geothermal energy in Chile.
+While the incident ultimately did not result in lasting changes to the El Tatio geysers, the widespread media attention did create adverse publicity and social opposition - in particular among indigenous leaders in the region - against geothermal energy in Chile.